Stephen Ziliak: The Cult of Statistical Significance

 His book, The Cult of Statistical Significance: How the Standard Error Costs Us Jobs, Justice, and Lives (2008) challenges the history, philosophy, and practice of all the testing sciences, from economics to medicine, and has been widely reviewed in journals and the media.
 It was the beer-brewing Gosset aka "Student", Ziliak discovered in the archives, not the biologist R. A. Fisher, who provided the firmer foundation for modern statistics, decisions, and experimental design.
 The book featured in a 2011 U.S. Supreme Court case, Matrixx Initiatives v.
 Siracusano et al., wherein the justices unanimously decided against using statistical significance as a standard for adverse event reporting in U.S. securities law.
 Ziliak and McCloskey were invited to submit to the court a brief of amici curiae ("friends of the court") wherein they explain the most important differences between economic, legal, and human significance versus mere statistical significance.
 Ziliak wrote about the case for Significance magazine, inspiring published letters from A.W.F.
 Edwards and Dennis Lindley, who later befriended Ziliak in correspondence over W.S.
 Gosset and R.A.
 Fisher.

-"Haiku Economics"
+Haiku Economics

-In 2001, while teaching at Georgia Tech, Ziliak rediscovered his appreciation for haiku poetry.
-Haiku are short lyric verse with a budget constraint, conventionally arranged in three lines of 17 sounds (5-7-and-5).
-He had learned about the medieval Japanese art form back in the 1980s, from a friend in Indianapolis who happened to be the eminent African American poet Etheridge Knight.
-Teaching large-section courses to hundreds of students, Ziliak was at the same time seeking a low-cost way to help students connect their own observations and feelings to the economics textbook and economy itself.
-Economics and haiku overlap at the level of principles, he discovered, yet give something more in combination, such as feelings.
-Students reacted positively.
-"Haiku economics" was born, and first published in 2002.
+In 2002, Ziliak published a poetry collection called "Haiku economics".
 Ziliak's most famous haiku is: